wangshenguiuc/OnClass/docs/source/Tutorial.rst

 Cell type annotation (Train from scratch)
 ----------------

-The script `TrainOnClassFromScratch.py <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/TrainOnClassFromScratch.py>`__ for transferring cell type annotation is at our `GitHub <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/AnnotateTMS.py>`__
+The script `TrainOnClassFromScratch.py <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/TrainOnClassFromScratch.py>`__ showing an example of training from scratch is at our `GitHub <https://github.com/wangshenguiuc/OnClass/blob/master/scripts/CellTypeAnnotation/TrainOnClassFromScratch.py>`__
+To run this script, you need a training data (tabula-muris-senis-facs_cell_ontology.h5ad in this script) and a test data (tabula-muris-senis-droplet.h5ad in this script).
+The two datasets used in our script are in figshare.

 Import OnClass and other libs as::